serenity4/VulkanGen.jl/docs/passes.md

 - some functions return a VkResult type, which is an enum type

-Create a macro to automatically check the result.
+Create a macro to automatically check the result and raise any errors.

 #### Pointer handling